gajananan/integrity-shield-testscenario/03_policy-scenarios/05_CREATE_STABLE_POLICY_WITH_SIGN.md

     ```

-    4. Check if annotations are attached to policy file.
+3. Check if annotations are attached to policy file.
 For example, check if two annotations started with "integrityshield.io" are attached to `stable/AC-Access-Control/policy-limitclusteradmin.yaml`

+    [Command]
     ```
     cat stable/AC-Access-Control/policy-limitclusteradmin.yaml | grep 'integrityshield.io/' | wc -l
+    ```

+    [Result]
+    ```
     6
     ```

-    5. Commit your changes in policy-ocp4-certs.yaml to your cloned policy-collection git repository.
+4. Commit your changes in policy-ocp4-certs.yaml to your cloned policy-collection git repository.

     [Command]
     ```